adamierymenko/kissdb/README.md

  * (probably others, use the Google)

 KISSDB is good if you want space-efficient relatively fast write-once/read-many storage of keys mapped to values.
-Its not a good choice if you need searches, indexes, delete, structured storage, or widely varying key/value sizes.
+It's not a good choice if you need searches, indexes, delete, structured storage, or widely varying key/value sizes.
+It's also probably not a good choice if you need a long-lived database for critical data, since it lacks recovery features and is brittle if its internals are modified.
+It would be better for a cache of data that can be restored or "re-learned," such as keys, Bitcoin transactions, nodes on a peer-to-peer network, log analysis results, etc.

 KISSDB is in the public domain.
 One reason it was written was the poverty of simple key/value databases with wide open licensing.
 Even old